 What to expect

-We invite experienced experts to share their stories and host engaging interactive sessions on Inclusive UX Research.
+We’re back with another UX research conference!
+We invite experts by experience to share their stories and host engaging interactive sessions on Inclusive UX Research.

 The purpose is not to tell you why inclusivity is so important, but instead how to take positive steps to ensure your research is inclusive and works for everyone.